 History buffs, divers and sun-seekers have flocked to Egypt for years, and despite a spate of violent protests and terrorist attacks over the past few years, holidaymakers continue to visit the African country in droves - around 319,000 British nationals visited in 2017.

-And according to the Foreign and Commonwealth Office (FCO), most visits are trouble free.
+And according to the Foreign, Commonwealth and Development Office (FCDO), most visits are trouble free.

 Like many busy tourist hotspots, the risk of opportunistic thieves pickpocketing and bag snatching is high, and with temperatures reaching a sweltering 33°C, heat-related illnesses can affect tourists, so it pays to have good travel insurance in place.